ANSSI-FR/AD-control-paths/README.md

 0. Known issues
 0. Authors

+## 0. CHANGES

+Major changes take place in v1.2, as it is now able to dump and analyze very large Active Directories without hogging too much RAM.
+Some very large ADs with over 1M objects and 150M ACEs have been processed in a reasonable amount of time (a few hours on a laptop, consuming less than 1GB RAM).

+A few false positives were fixed and new control paths were added, so running it again on already tested ADs might be a good idea.

 ## 1. INSTALL / PREREQUISITES

 ### Note:

 - **Dump** step runs on Windows only (tested on Windows 7 and later).
-- **Import**, **Query** and **Visualize** steps should run on anything supporting Neo4j, Java and Ruby.
+- **Import**, **Query** and **Visualize** steps can run on the same machine or on anything supporting Neo4j, Java and Ruby.
 They have been tested on Windows and Linux.

-### Building steps (or just download the last pre compiled Release from Github):
+### Building steps (or just download the latest pre-compiled, signed binaries from the Github release tab):

-- Use an up-to-date Visual Studio to build the 3 solutions in the subfolders of /Dump/Src/.
+- Build the 3 solutions in the subfolders of /Dump/Src/ with an up-to-date Visual Studio (Community version works).
 Targets must be:
 Release/x64 for AceFilter
 Release/x64 for ControlRelationProviders
 RelADCP/x64 for DirectoryCrawler.